Daihatsu Boon: Second generation (M600/AC30; 2010)

 The second-generation Boon was unveiled in Japan on 15 February 2010 alongside the second-generation Passo.
 Daihatsu calls this the M600, while Toyota uses the AC30 model code.
 Toyota also offered a well-equipped version with a redesigned, smoothed off front end, called the Passo +Hana.
 The +Hana also has champagne-coloured doorhandles and exterior mirrors; there was no equivalent Daihatsu model.

 The second-generation Myvi, based on the Boon, was released in Malaysia on 17 June 2011.

 The third-generation Sirion for the Indonesian market was unveiled at the 19th Indonesia International Motor Show on 23 July 2011.

 In April 2013, Toyota New Zealand announced its decision to stop selling the second-generation Sirion, still on sale, stating it was unable to secure Daihatsu products that comply with future regulatory standards for New Zealand.

-The second-generation Sirion was discontinued in South Africa in April 2015, when Daihatsu left the South African market.